kaiyamudge12/Python-mini-CPU/README.md

 # Python-mini-CPU
 A simple ISA implementation written in Python

-This CPU has 6 registers and 6 instructions (more are on the way).
+This CPU has 6 registers and 6 instructions.

 The instructions: